Marine mammal navigation

 Sound plays an important role in marine mammal navigation.
 It may be critical when other senses are of limited use.

 Echolocation by odontocetes (toothed whales) has been extensively investigated.
-They produce a rapid series of clicks and the return echoes provide important information about objects in their vicinity (for more information, please visit the page on echolocation).
+They produce a rapid series of clicks and the return echoes provide important information about objects in their vicinity (for more information, please visit the page on Marine mammal feeding).
 Deep diving sperm whales produce a series of clicks at the start of their dives.
 The interval between their clicks is consistent with detecting multiple elements of their environment, including distance to the seafloor or to the surface.